loctools/title/README.md

 ### Preview links

 When Title generates intermediate localization files, it can also automatically generate comments for each segment.
-For YouTube videos specifically it can provide preview URLs that will play the exact part of the video where the phrase appears.
-This is a great context for translators, and works with a variety of CAT tools that are able to display comments.
+For videos imported from YouTube and Vimeo, the generated comment will have a preview link that will play the exact part of the video where the phrase appears (for Vimeo the link will only allow one to start playback from a given time).
+Such preview links are a great context for translators, and are supposed to work with a variety of CAT tools that are able to display comments.

 ### Separate time data